kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 #### Custom options

-You can provide additional options vor the middleware:
+You can provide additional options for the middleware:

 ```csharp
 ).AddEasyAuth(